Interpolating Refinable Functions and $n_s$-step Interpolatory Subdivision Schemes: Introduction and Main Results

 The structure of the paper is as follows.
-In \cref{sec:alg}, for the commonly used dilation factor $\dm=2$, we shall first provide several examples of $\mathscr{C}^1$-convergent $1$-step, $\mathscr{C}^2$-convergent $2$-step, or $\mathscr{C}^3$-convergent $3$-step quasi-stationary $2$-subdivision schemes with short supports.
-Next we shall explain the condition \eqref{cond:sa} on $s_a$, the roles played by $s_a$ in subdivision schemes, and the connections of the $s_a$-interpolating refinable functions in \cref{thm:int} with standard interpolating refinable functions.
-Then we shall develop an algorithm to construct all the desired masks in \cref{thm:int}.
-Finally, we shall present in \cref{sec:alg} a few examples of masks for $s_a$-interpolating $\dm$-refinable functions and their $n_s$-step interpolatory $\dm$-subdivision schemes with $\dm=2,3,4$ for generating subdivision curves.
-In \cref{sec:proof}, we shall first develop some auxiliary results and then we prove \cref{thm:int}.
-In \cref{sec:qs}, we shall prove \cref{thm:qs} and then we shall present a result in \cref{cor:qs} by combining both \cref{thm:int,thm:qs} for $rn_s$-step interpolatory quasi-stationary $\dm$-subdivision schemes with masks $\{a_1,\ldots,a_r\}$.
+In \cref{sec:alg}, we provide several examples and construction procedures of quasi-stationary $2$-subdivision schemes and $n_s$-step interpolatory $\dm$-subdivision schemes.
+We also discuss how to estimate the smoothness exponent $\sm_\infty(a,\dm)$ and explain in details the condition \eqref{cond:sa} and roles on $s_a$.
+In \cref{sec:proof}, we first develop some auxiliary results and then we prove \cref{thm:int}.
+In \cref{sec:qs}, we shall prove \cref{thm:qs} and then we shall present a result in \cref{cor:qs} by combining both \cref{thm:int,thm:qs} for $rn_s$-step interpolatory $r$-mask quasi-stationary $\dm$-subdivision schemes with masks $\{a_1,\ldots,a_r\}$.